-The GrayKey is a device that can crack iPhones after just connecting with them for 2 minutes.
-It takes only 3 hours for a short passcode and three days for a 6 digit passcode to appear on the screen of the cracked iPhone, which then allows authorities to access the data on them via a simple web-based interface.
+GrayKey is a device that can crack iPhones after connecting with them for just 2 minutes.
+It only takes 3 hours for a short passcode and three days for a 6 digit passcode to appear on the screen of the cracked iPhone.
+These passcodes allow GrayKey owners to access the data on them via a simple web-based interface.
 GrayKeys are currently so powerful they can unlock any iPhone, including the iPhoneX.